Loading…

 What surfaces can black sealant be used on?

-Black sealant can be used on a wide range of surfaces, including metal, wood, concrete, glass, ceramic, plastic, and more.
+They can be used on a wide range of surfaces, including metal, wood, concrete, glass, ceramic, plastic, and more.
 It is important to ensure that the surface is clean, dry, and free from oil or contaminants before applying the sealant.

 Suhail Matadar has extensive experience in the construction industry as an electrician, involved in installing, inspecting, and testing electrical systems in various projects.
 He excelled in sales, working for a major UK wholesaler, selling construction products to professionals and the DIY market.
 Suhail's background includes working at a leading home emergency repair company dealing with trades people.
 With a BEng (Hons) degree in Electronic Engineering, Suhail has worked with PLCs in the nuclear fuel manufacturing industry.
 During his studies, he gained practical experience at a chemical manufacturing company known for producing award-winning cleaning, hygiene, and livestock protection products for over a century.
 Currently, Suhail runs a global business specialising in supplying, researching, testing, and distributing chemical construction products like adhesives and sealants.